CumulusNetworks/docs/content/cumulus-linux-56/System-Configuration/Date-and-Time/Precision Time Protocol-PTP.md

 - {{<link url="#Forced-master-mode" text="Announce messages from any master are accepted">}}.
 - {{<link url="#Message-mode" text="The PTP Interface Message Mode">}} is multicast.
 - The delay mechanism is End-to-End (E2E), where the slave measures the delay between itself and the master.
 The master and slave send delay request and delay response messages between each other to measure the delay.
-- The hardware packet time stamping mode is two-step.
+- The clock correction mode is two-step.

 To configure other settings, such as the PTP profile, domain, priority, and DSCP, the PTP interface transport mode and timers, and PTP monitoring, see the Optional Configuration sections below.